Incremental publish could use the wrong primary.xml during fast-forward publish

 If we find that the problem could be resolved by correctly inspecting a repomd file to identify the current updateinfo file, we could use the createrepo_c python library to do much of that work.

-#27 Updated by bmbouter about 4 years ago
+#27 Updated by bmbouter over 4 years ago

 Based on some of my testing, I don't think that updateinfo.xml is written incrementally during an incremental publish.
 The link in the original ticket description links to a codepath which does not provide handling for updateinfo.xml.
 It does provide incremental publish handling for several other metadata types.